Spike Lee: 2015–present: Career resurgence

-2020s

 Lee's Vietnam war film Da 5 Bloods was released on Netflix.
 The film starred Delroy Lindo, Jonathan Majors, Clarke Peters, Isiah Whitlock Jr., Mélanie Thierry, Paul Walter Hauser and Chadwick Boseman.
 The film was released worldwide on June 12, 2020.
 The film's plot follows a group of aging Vietnam War veterans who return to the country in search of the remains of their fallen squad leader, as well as the treasure they buried while serving there.
-Prior to the COVID-19 pandemic, the film was originally scheduled to premiere out-of-competition at the 2020 Cannes Film Festival, then play in theaters in May or June before streaming on Netflix.
-The film received widespread critical acclaim with the website Rotten Tomatoes' approval rating being 92% based on 252 reviews, with the critical consensus reading: "Fierce energy and ambition course through Da 5 Bloods, coming together to fuel one of Spike Lee's most urgent and impactful films."
+Before the COVID-19 pandemic, the film was scheduled to premiere out-of-competition at the 2020 Cannes Film Festival, then play in theaters in May or June before streaming on Netflix.
+The film received widespread critical acclaim; the website Rotten Tomatoes gave it an approval rating of 92% based on 252 reviews, with the critical consensus reading: "Fierce energy and ambition course through Da 5 Bloods, coming together to fuel one of Spike Lee's most urgent and impactful films."
 On Metacritic, the film has a weighted average score of 82 out of 100, based on 49 critics, indicating "universal acclaim".

-Lee's next project will be a movie musical about the origin story of Viagra, Pfizer's erectile dysfunction drug.
-Most recently, he had signed an overall deal with Netflix to direct and produce newer movies.
+Lee has been linked to a movie musical about the origin story of Viagra, Pfizer's erectile dysfunction drug.
+He signed a deal with Netflix to direct and produce more movies.
+In February 2024, it was announced that Spike Lee was confirmed as the director of Highest 2 Lowest, a reinterpretation of High and Low (1963) originally directed by Akira Kurosawa, with Denzel Washington to star.
+He would also make the Netflix three-part documentary series Katrina: Come Hell and High Water.